Learn how to become a licensed Social Worker In Iowa. License, education, and employment information for anyone interested in Social Work in Iowa.

 It is important to note that these are general education requirements, and specific requirements for licensure may vary depending on the level of licensure and specialization within social work.
 It is advisable to consult with the Iowa Board of Social Work or an accredited social work program in Iowa for the most up-to-date and detailed information on education requirements to become a social worker in the state.
 Also continuing education courses are mandatory.

-What Are the Social Work Licensing Requirements in Iowa?
+What are the Social Work Licensing Requirements in Iowa?

 The licensing requirements for social workers in Iowa are as follows:

-1. Licensed Bachelor Social Worker (LBSW):
+1. Licensed Bachelor Social Worker (LBSW)

 – Hold a Bachelor’s degree in social work (BSW) from a CSWE-accredited program.